 LPG Cylinder price alert!
 Cooking gas gets more expensive from today

-New Delhi, Jan 01: Non-subsidised cooking gas (LPG) cylinder price has been increased once again. a fifth straight monthly hike in the prices.
+New Delhi, Jan 01: Non-subsidised cooking gas (LPG) cylinder price has been increased once again, a fifth straight monthly hike in the prices.

 As per the Indian Oil Corporation, a non-subsidised LPG cylinder will now cost Rs 714 in Delhi, Rs 734 in Chennai, Rs 747 in Kolkata and Rs 684 in Mumbai.
 It will cost Rs 697.50 per cylinder in Bangalore, effective from today.